How to Become a Substance Use Disorder or Addiction Nurse

 Consider Becoming a Certified Addiction Registered Nurse

-Although board certification is optional, many employers prefer — and some require — nurses to have the CARN credential.
-Issued by the Addictions Nursing Certifications Board (ANCB), nurses must have at least 2,000 hours of experience in addiction and substance abuse nursing and 30 hours of related continuing education for nurses to qualify for the exam.
+Although board certification is optional, many employers prefer or require nurses to obtain certification in their field.
+In the case of addiction nursing, one key credential is Certified Addiction Registered Nurse (CARN).
+Nurses who wish to take the CARN certification exam, which is issued by the Addictions Nursing Certifications Board (ANCB), must first log at least 2,000 hours of addiction nursing experience and 30 hours of continuing education for nurses.

-A valid RN license is required to work as an addiction or substance abuse nurse.
-The fastest educational path to becoming an RN is an ADN degree, but many employers prefer nurses with bachelor’s degrees.
+A valid RN license is required to work as a substance use disorder or addiction nurse.
+You can choose to attend either an ADN or BSN program, although many employers prefer nurses with bachelor’s degrees.
+Seek out internships or volunteer opportunities in mental health settings to build relevant experience.

 ADN Degree